-Barnes & Noble Inc. (BKS) founder Leonard Riggio agreed to pay $29 million to settle investors’ claims that he wrongfully pushed the biggest U.S. bookstore chain to acquire his college-textbook firm, lawyers said.
+Barnes & Noble Inc. (BKS:US) founder Leonard Riggio agreed to pay $29 million to settle investors’ claims that he wrongfully pushed the biggest U.S. bookstore chain to acquire his college-textbook firm, lawyers said.

 Riggio, Barnes & Noble’s chairman, agreed to settle shareholders’ Delaware Chancery Court lawsuits alleging the $596 million buyout of the textbook seller in 2009 was designed to unfairly reward him and amounted to a waste of company assets, attorneys representing company shareholders said in an e-mailed release.